1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 ![Backside view metal plate](../assets/images/head_neo_backplate_marked_web.jpg)

-??? tip "Disassambling the Hotend, Heater Block and/or Heatbreak"
+??? example "Disassambling the Hotend, Heater Block and/or Heatbreak"

     - First you have to disassamble the fan on the right side by taking out the two hexagon socket screws at the top and bottom of the fan frame. <br> ![Disassamble the fan on the right side](../assets/images/head_neo_rightside_marked_web.jpg)
     - Then you'll see two hexagon socket screws at the side which are holding the hotend - loosen them until you can gently pull out the hotend. <br> ![Loosen the screws to take out the hotend](../assets/images/head_neo_vent-dis-extruder_web.jpg) <br> You could've seen the heads of the screws already earlier before disassambling the fan, but you wouldn't have been able to reach them as the following picture shows. <br> ![Closeup of the screws which you want to reach](../assets/images/head_hotend-screws_closeup_web.jpg)